Money Matters

 Best practices to optimize sales order management

-If your sales order management process is inefficient, it can lead to delayed shipments, stock discrepancies, and loss of revenue.
+If your sales order management process is inefficient, you risk loss of revenue and avoidable customer service problems.

-To keep orders flowing smoothly and make sure your business runs efficiently, focus on these key best practices:
+To keep orders flowing smoothly and make sure your business runs efficiently, focus on these order management best practices:

 1. Audit your current system

-Start by asking your team a few key questions, such as the following:
+Start by asking your team a few key questions:

 2. Automate where possible